 Evaluate Your Phone Contract

 A phone contract might not be at the top of your list right now.
 At the moment, you’re busy networking and investing your time in projects.
-Anyway, the specific SIM you have isn’t too important these days thanks to WhatsApp and public WiFi, so you’re happy to put it to the bottom of your list.
+Anyway, the specific SIM you have isn’t too important these days thanks to WhatsApp and public WiFi, so you’re happy to put it at the bottom of your list.
 This is a mistake, though.
 For two crucial reasons: money and communication.

 Financially, a package not geared for international travel will cost you a fortune.
 Whether it’s phone calls or roaming the internet, the features are much more expensive.
 As a freelancer, you don’t want to waste your budget on a mobile contract, but you still to budget for one that is set up for international calling and data roaming.
 Freelancers who rely on a limited repertoire of communication, such as WhatsApp and Skype only may stand out as unreliable and harder-to-reach in comparison to competitors.

 Also, you run the risk of isolating clients and customers by not extending your reach.
 Needing WiFi to conduct a phone call means you will more than likely miss vital correspondence.
 Always ensure that your mobile contract is meeting your freelancing needs.